aleimba/bac-genomics-scripts/po2group_stats/README.md

 absent' (1:1:1:0), 'cutoff core' (1:1:1:1), 'underrepresented'
 (0:0:0:0), and 'unspecific'.

-The resulting group presence/absence can also be printed to a binary matrix (option **-b**) in the result directory (option **-r**), excluding the 'unspecific' category.
+The resulting group presence/absence (according to the cutoffs) can also be printed to a binary matrix (option **-b**) in the result directory (option **-r**), excluding the 'unspecific' category.
 Since the categories are the logics underlying venn diagrams, you can also plot the results in a venn diagram using the binary matrix (option **-p**).
 The 'underrepresented' category is exempt from the venn diagram, because it is outside of venn diagram logics.

 Here are venn diagrams illustrating the logic categories (see folder ['pics'](./pics)):